-The Lost and Found shelving unit is located by the south exit vestibule.
+The Lost and Found shelving unit is located on the stage in the cafeteria.
 Small or expensive items are kept in the office.
 Items lost such as jewelry, glasses, clothing, shoes etc., are turned in daily.
 Please be sure to check for any items you are missing.
 Every year we have a very large number of unclaimed items in the lost and found.
 Lost and found items will be placed on display in the cafeteria for students to claim.
 After being on display, unclaimed items will be donated.